BIAPT/TDCS/1_scalp_analysis_thesis/README.md

 	* power
 	* wpli
 3. In MATLAB, add the current folder to your path
-4. Edit `setup_experiments.m` script to setup the experiment environment properly.
+4. Edit `setup_experiments.m` script to setup the experiment variables according to your needs.
 5. Run your desired analyses one by one or include them in a script to run automatically.
-Note that you will need to run step_3a_threshold_sweep and manually write the thresholds output to the command window in `setup_experiments.m` prior to running step_3b or step_3c.
+Note that you will need to run step_3a_threshold_sweep and manually write the thresholds output to the command window in `setup_experiments.m` prior to running step_3b to step_3g.
+Step 1 must be run before Steps 3 or 4.
+Step 2 can be run independently.